amilajack/project-checklist/README.md

   * [Figma](http://figma.com), a vector graphics editor, gained users by allowing [Sketch](http://sketchapp.com) users to import Sketch files into Figma
   * [Laravel](http://laravel.com) onboarded many [Rails](https://rubyonrails.org) users by providing terminology and conventions that were similar to [Rails](https://rubyonrails.org)

 In general, you can't expect your users to _engage_ in your project if the barriers are as high for them as they were for you as the original developer.
+Here are some additional ideas:

-Can your development environment be _easily_ replicated by your users?
-Can they build your software and get started as easily as you can as the upstream developer?
-Think cross-platform: can someone on a Mac, or Linux, or Windows Subsystem for Linux build and use your software?
+* Can your development environment be _easily_ replicated by your users?
+* Can they build your software and get started as easily as you can as the upstream developer?
+  * Think cross-platform: can someone on a Mac, or Linux, or Windows Subsystem for Linux build and use your software?
 And do you show the build status for all of those platforms?
-What about someone doing that in a VM?
+  * What about someone doing that in a VM?
 Or a container?
 Or a different version of Python?
 Or with no `sudo` access?
+* How will users get your bits, and how will they keep them updated?
+For libraries, this is "easier" (npm, pypi, etc.) but often times users can benefit from other methods including native packages, Homebrew or in some cases even `curl | sh`.

 ## 🧹 Code Conventions and Infrastructure